SimonVerhoeven/spring-restdocs-demo/README.md

 ### Tests

-The tests responsible for generating our documentation can be found within [BookControllerTest](src/test/java/dev/simonverhoeven/restdocsdemo/library/BookControllerTest.java) alongside the description of what we're documenting.
+The tests responsible for generating our documentation can be found within [BookControllerTest](src/test/java/dev/simonverhoeven/restdocsdemo/library/BookControllerTest.java) and [MemberControllerTest](src/test/java/dev/simonverhoeven/restdocsdemo/member/MemberControllerTest.java)  alongside the description of what we're documenting.
 The tests themselves are basic mockmvc tests, to which we add a little bit of extra functionality so the documentation is generated.

+In the setup of the `BookControllerTest` we're also enriching the default configuration a so our documentation is richer (for example the default url, the encoding, removing headers by default, pretty printing, ...).

 ### Custom code snippets